-The groundwater monitoring component of the compliance programme continued during the period under review, with seven routine samples being taken from monitoring sites in the vicinity of the Company's injection wells.
-A further two baseline samples were also collected in the vicinity of the Waihapa-B wellsite.
+The groundwater monitoring component of the compliance programme continued during the period under review, with 12 routine samples being taken from monitoring sites in the vicinity of the Company's injection wells.
 The results of the monitoring carried out show that the groundwater composition at each site has remained stable since the commencement of monitoring.
 Some very minor fluctuations in analyte concentrations are attributable to seasonal variations in water composition and standard sampling variability.
 There is no evidence to suggest that injection activities undertaken by the Company during the review period have had any adverse effect on local groundwater quality.

-Compliance with the conditions of the Company's DWI consents exercised during the 2019-2020 monitoring period is summarised below in Section 3.3.
+Compliance with the conditions of the Company's DWI consents exercised during the 2021-2022 monitoring period is summarised below in Section 3.3.